 With an intentional focus on elevating the perspectives and artistic expressions of arts and cultural leaders of color, ArtsWave has invested \$3.6 million in organizations led by or for Black, Brown, Indigenous, and People of Color (BIPOC) and BIPOC artists since 2019.
-In contrast to the ten arts and culture organizations with the largest budgets and decades of patronage, these BIPOC organizations are mostly much smaller with signficant potential for future growth.
+In contrast to the ten arts and culture organizations with the largest budgets and decades of patronage, these BIPOC organizations are mostly much smaller with significant potential for future growth.
 While the total economic impact of these ten organizations was about \$15 million in 2022, the underlying context is one of huge growth.
-The total impact grew by 26% between 2019 and 2023 compared to 19% growth for all arts organizations, and the number of jobs created or supported grew by approximately 53% during that same period - much higher than the 7.4% growth for all arts organizations.
-With time and investment, more of these organizations could become household names for generations of Cincinnatians to come.
+The total impact grew by 26% between 2019 and 2023 compared to 19% growth for all arts organizations, and the number of jobs created or supported grew by approximately 53% during that same period - much higher than the 7.4% growth for all arts organizations to come.